Inverse problem on conservation laws: The inverse problem on first integrals for ordinary differential equations

 The converse assertion is obvious. \end{proof}

 \begin{corollary} If $\ord\lambda^s\leqslant r-2p$, then additionally in the representation~\eqref{eq:ODEFormInverseCL} $\ord H=\ord\hat H= r-p$. \end{corollary}

-\begin{remark} The problem on finding representations like~\eqref{eq:ODEFormInverseCL} with $L$ being of requested order is in general quite complected and its solution may need specific tools depending on the tuple of integrating factors under consideration.
+\begin{remark} The inverse problem on conservation laws in general becomes more complicated if additional restrictions, e.g., on the order of equations to be constructed are posed.
+The solution of such a modified problem may still involve representations like~\eqref{eq:ODEFormInverseCL} but may also need specific tools depending on the tuple of integrating factors under consideration.
 Let us construct, for instance, ordinary differential equations, $L=0$, of order less than or equal to three that admit 1, $t$ and $u'$ as integrating factors.
 These differential functions are integrating factors of the elementary equation $u''=0$.
 Following Example~\ref{ex:ElementarySecondOrderODE}, we obtain that $L=\mathrm D_t^2H[u]$, where $\ord H\leqslant1$ and $u'\mathrm D_t^2H\in\mathop{\rm im}\nolimits\mathrm D_t$. ``Integrating by parts'' in the latter condition gives that $u'''H\in\mathop{\rm im}\nolimits\mathrm D_t$, i.e., $\mathsf E(u'''H)=0$, where $\mathsf E$ is the Euler operator.
 After expanding and splitting the equation $\mathsf E(u'''H)=0$ with respect to derivatives of~$u$, we derive the system of determining equations for~$H$, which reduces to $H_{u'}=H_{uu}=H_{tu}=H_{ttt}=0$.
 Therefore, the general form of equations to be constructed is $L=c_1u''+c_0$, where $c_0$ and~$c_1$ are arbitrary constants with $c_1\ne0$.
-Thus, we have the interesting phenomenon that there are no third-order ordinary differential equations admitting 1, $t$ and $u'$ as integrating factors, which implies a certain inconsistency among these integrating factors.
+Thus, we have the interesting phenomenon that there are no third-order ordinary differential equations admitting 1, $t$ and $u'$ as integrating factors, which indicates a certain inconsistency among these integrating factors.
 At the same time, similar second-order equations exist although they reduce to the elementary equation $u''=0$ by an obvious transformation. \end{remark}

-\section{The inverse problem on conservation laws\texorpdfstring{\\}{ }for evolution equations}
+\section{The inverse problem on conservation laws\\ for evolution equations}

 Using the tool of Darboux transformations the results from the previous section on ordinary differential equations can be extended to the case of (1+1)-dimensional evolution equations.
 We present the analogous results to the ones given for ordinary differential equations.
 In many aspects, the theory of evolution equations is very close to the theory of ordinary differential equations and~$t$ plays the role of a parameter.
-A more extended discussion including the proofs of the following statements is presented in~\cite{popo16a}.
+A more extended discussion including the proofs of the following statements will be presented in~\cite{popo2019a}.

 As with ordinary differential equations, there are a few peculiarities of evolution equations that are recalled here.
 It is conventional to denote the two independent variables in evolution equations $(x_1,x_2)=(t,x)$.
 Let